steveperrycreative/sass-partial-manager/README.md

 You can specify a one-off `sass_directory` path when creating a partial:

-`php spm make:partial homepage --type="views" --sass_directory="some/other/location"` will create your partial in the specified location.
+`spm make:partial homepage --type="views" --sass_directory="some/other/location"` will create your partial in the specified location.
 This will also look for the styles file in that location.